romanpauk/dingo/README.md

 A& a = container.resolve< A& >();
 ```

-More an experiment than something practical, virtual memory protection can be used to throw upon access of not-yet-constructed class.
-See [cyclical.cpp](test/cyclical.cpp).

 #### Unit Tests
 The functionality is covered with tests written using google test.
 See available [test coverage](test).